 Gyroscope is a word used to describe a rigid body, usually with symmetry about an axis, that has a comparatively large angular velocity of spin about its spin axis.
 Some examples are a flywheel, top, football, navigational gyroscopes, and the Earth.
 The gyroscope differs in some significant ways from the linear one and two degree-of-freedom systems with which you have experimented so far.
 The governing equations are the 3-dimensional equations of motion.
-Mathematical analysis of the gyroscope are non-linear.
+Mathematical analysis of the gyroscope involves use of 3-dimensional geometry.
+The governing equations for the general motion of a gyroscope are non-linear.
 Non-linear equations are in general hard (or impossible) to solve.
 In this laboratory you will experiment with some simple motions of a simple gyroscope.
 The purpose of the lab is for you to learn the relation between torque, angular momentum, and rate of change of angular momentum.
 You will learn this relation qualitatively by moving and feeling the gyroscope with your hands and quantitatively by experiments on the precession of the spin axis.